dizzydroid/dizzydroid/README.md

 </h2>

-An engineering student, I do things and stuff when i feel like it.
+An Engineering student, I do things and stuff when i feel like it.
 Probably procrastinating right now..
 <br>
 ________________
 <p align="center">